Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-custom-shaders-urp.md

 * [Drawing a texture](writing-shaders-urp-unlit-texture.md)
 * [Visualizing normal vectors](writing-shaders-urp-unlit-normals.md)

-Each example covers some extra information compared to the basic shader example, and contains the explanation of that information.
+Each example covers some extra information compared to the basic shader example.
+If you are new to writing shaders using Unity's ShaderLab language, consider going through the sections in the order of appearance on this page.